FinnBaltazar1111/kitsune/README.md

 ## Planned updates
 * Somehow add support for installing new versions (probably not gonna happen)
-* Preload & cache resources so game can be played online if it is loaded beforehand
 > [!TIP]
 > Submit feature requests via Issues.
 I'll do my best to address them.